rtyle/artlight/README.md

 In an effort to combat [nixie tube cathode poisoning](https://www.google.com/search?q=nixie+tube+cathode+poisoning) the clock will not display minutes during the first minute of every hour.
-Instead, for the first half of the minute, the normal minutes-places will cycle through digits that are not normally used there.
+Instead, the normal minutes-places will cycle through digits that are not normally used there.
-In the second half of the minute, the hour will be displayed in the normal minutes-places and the normal hours-places will cycle through digits that are not normally used there.
+For hours less than 10, the tens digit will similarly cycle.
 The display can also be temporarily put in a Clean mode (or other modes) until expectations are met.

 ## Wall Clock Use